-Adding non-volatile solute to volatile solvent lowers the solvent’s vapor pressure.
-For example, water normally boils at 100 degrees C (212 F) but if you add something like salt to the solution, it decreases the vapor pressure of the solution.
+Adding a solute to a pure solvent lowers the solvent’s vapor pressure.
+For example, water normally boils at 100ºC (212ºF) but if you add a substance like salt to the solution, it decreases the vapor pressure of the solution.

-- The water will only boil if it’s vapor pressure is equal to atmospheric pressure.
+- The water will only boil if its vapor pressure is equal to atmospheric pressure.
 Thus you would need to heat the water to a higher temperature.

 - The vapor pressure lowering is a colligative property because it depends on the ratio of solute particles to solvent and not the identity (type) of solute.

 - The more sugar you add to your cup of water the less surface area that is exposed and hence affects the vapor pressure of the liquid.